 What is Pectin?

 Pectin is a naturally occurring carbohydrate that is present in many fruits such as apples, blackberries, gooseberries, crab apples, cranberries, grapes, medlars, plums, and quince.
 It’s also present in citrus peels, which is why you often see marmalades made from orange, tangerine, or grapefruit peels.
 Only small amounts of pectin are found in fruits like strawberries, blueberries, cherries, pears, peaches, and raspberries.
 You can often make jam from fruits with high amounts of pectin without adding more, but those with small amounts will need more added to it.
+You can also make homemade pectin!

 Do you still need sugar if using pectin in jam?

-It’s a common belief that if you use a carbohydrate like pectin that you won’t need sugar and can use a sugar substitute.
+It’s a common belief that if you use a carbohydrate like a pectin that you won’t need sugar and can use a sugar substitute.
 This is true to a certain degree, but pectin needs a sugar of some sort to work.
 You can use regular sugar, or another sugar substitute like maple syrup, agave, rice syrup, stevia, or honey.
 Most all sugar substitutes will result in a softer set in your jams.
-(If you do choose to use stevia, monk fruit or something similar, make the ratio no more that 50/50.
+(If you do choose to use stevia, monk fruit or something similar, make the ratio no more than 50/50.
 Any more stevia than that will result in a softer jam as well.)

 You can make a no-sugar-added jam, but as stated before, pectin needs sugar to react.
 Without sugar, you’ll likely get a softer set just as you would with a sugar substitute.